eyedol/eyedol/README.md

 ## Hey, Henry here 👋

 <!-- About me -->
-I'm a US-based Android developer with over 10 years experience, and I've had the chance to work on some pretty cool projects around the world.
-From mapping with Ushahidi to food tech at HelloFresh and IoT stuff with Vodafone, I've covered a lot of ground.
-My work has taken me to places like Kenya, Japan, Germany, and of course, the USA.
+I'm a US-based Android developer with over 10 years of experience, and I've had the chance to work on some pretty cool projects around the world.
+From mapping with Ushahidi to food tech with HelloFresh to IoT stuff with Vodafone, I've covered a lot of ground.
+My work has taken me to places like Kenya, Japan, Germany, and of course the US.
 I'm originally from Ghana.

-What really gets me excited is creating apps that are not just efficient, but also a breeze to use.
-I've got a knack for leading teams and helping them embrace new tech.
-And oh, I **love legacy code** and breathing new life into it.
-When I'm not working on projects at work, you'll find me contributing to open-source projects – it's my way of giving back to the community and staying sharp with the latest Android trends.
+What really excites me is creating applications that are not only efficient, but also a breeze to use.
+I have a knack for leading teams and helping them embrace new technologies.
+And oh, **I love legacy code** and breathing new life into it.
+When I'm not working on projects at work, you'll find me contributing to open source projects - it's my way of giving back to the community and staying on top of the latest Android trends.

 [![GitHub Views](https://komarev.com/ghpvc/?username=eyedol&style=for-the-badge&color=FAD230)][1]
 [![Kotlin](https://img.shields.io/badge/Kotlin-♥-blue?logo=kotlin&style=for-the-badge&color=DF2FA7)][1]